HL7/davinci-epdx/source/pages/2-2_Member_Consent.md

 ### 2-2-2 Member-mediated Information Exchange

-The CMS Notice For Proposed Rule Making for Patient access and Interoperability requires that a subscriber to a new health plan **SHOULD** be able to request their information to be passed from their old health plan to their new health plan.
+The CMS Notice For Proposed Rule Making for Patient access and Interoperability requires that a subscriber to a new health plan **SHALL** be able to request their information to be passed from their old health plan to their new health plan.

-A Member will also be able to use APIs to share information with Third Party Applications.
+A Member **SHALL** also be able to use APIs to share information with Third Party Applications.
 This includes:

 - Their health history
-- Healthcare network information
+- Healthcare network/directory information
-- Pharmacy network information
+- Pharmacy network/directory information
 - Prescription Drug Formulary information

 The Member-mediated Information Exchange method will build upon established OAuth2.0 protocols for patient access to their health and claims information that enables the sharing of information with third-party applications.
 The health history payload for the exchange would be the same FHIR resources that are passed to providers under the Provider-Payer exchange scenario.

+The exchange of Healthcare network/directory information and Pharmacy network/directory information is covered in the [PDex-plan-net IG](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/).
+The exchange of Prescription drug formulary information is covered in the [PDex-formulary IG](http://build.fhir.org/ig/HL7/davinci-pdex-formulary/).